lenoraporter/Learning-Curriculum-Starter-Pack/README.md

 # Creating your own self-directed learning curriculum
+<i>This document was created to help self-educators learn a new skill.
+Learning a new skill without formal structure can be hard for some but there is a way to mimic an organized format for daily learning.
+This format is a living guide meaning it is extremely flexible and should be used as a checklist.
+Too much structure can be too rigid while too much flexibility can cause a wandering mind.
+Find your balance, write out your malleable guide, and start your learning today!</i>

 <img src="https://user-images.githubusercontent.com/7072856/112834525-18149c80-9066-11eb-8451-e224d1bbc5f4.png" width=1000 />
 <code><i>Replace this image with a visual representation of what you're learning.</i></code>